 - Schedule appointments

 Given that everyone organization has its own unique needs and that those needs may shift over time, it’s vital that any IVR system be easily customizable to suit the needs of the organization using it.
 Solutions that use proprietary programming systems may not grant the necessary flexibility and can restrict an organization’s ability to adjust as needs evolve.

 Harness UC for Greater Efficiency and Citizen Satisfaction

-XM Connect is a cost-effective, easy to implement Unified Communications solution that can bring these and other powerful features, such as modern voice mail, Unified Messaging, and mobility functionality, to your existing tech infrastructure without the need of a rip & replace.
+CX-E is a cost-effective, easy to implement Unified Communications solution that can bring these and other powerful features, such as modern voice mail, Unified Messaging, and mobility functionality, to your existing tech infrastructure without the need of a rip & replace.